Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

 - Dress your small bathroom like a hotel for a luxurious appeal using white towels and a hotel towel bar.

-The installation of a gold towel bar with two shelves was my big ticket item at $79 but adds a boutique hotel style and much needed storage.
+The installation of a gold towel bar with two shelves was my big-ticket item at $79 but adds a boutique hotel style and much-needed storage.
+I could have done something like my DIY bamboo ladder for under $10 and small profile but I really wanted to add more glam.

-Here is the sliver of wall by the bathroom door before.
+Here is the sliver of the wall by the bathroom door before.

 Here is the result.
-The white walls with a pop of gold, greenery, and a bench create a lovely vignette and practical storage.
+The white walls with a pop of gold, greenery, and a bench create a lovely corner with practical storage and seating.

 A shot from the other side showing the towel rack in the mirrored vanity reflection.
 It looks so stunning with the green walls.